Exodus 35

 - James 1:17Every good gift and every perfect gift is from above, and cometh down from the Father of lights.The truth at the heart of verses 31-35 - that skill itself, like every good gift, comes down from God.

-- 1 Peter 4:10As every man hath received the gift, even so minister the same one to another, as good stewards of the manifold grace of God.The gift meant to be used and taught, not hoarded (v.
+- 1 Peter 4:10As every man hath received the gift, even so minister the same one to another, as good stewards of the manifold grace of God.The gift meant to be used, taught, and poured out (v.
 34) - each gift given to serve the rest.